budavariam/revealjs-cli/README.md

 This tool is based on the awesome [VSCode-Reveal](https://github.com/evilz/vscode-reveal).

 This is the first tool I've used to create markdown presentations, and I like the way it's put together.
 The only thing I missed, was a way to call it from the command line, and have the same output as I do with the extension.

+Here you can read [my quick blog post](https://budavariam.github.io/posts/2020/06/01/markdown-slideshow/) about the possibilities of creating slideshows in Markdown.

 ## Getting started